HimanshiBhatia10/E-Commerce/README.md

 # LazyDen
 LazyDen is the frontend of an e-commerce website for laptops.
+(A Mini project)